xg590/IoT/Arduino/README.md

 Buy a <b>USB to Serial/TTL Adapter</b> for Arduino Pro Mini because there is no on-board Serial/TTL convert chip.
 * Get the Virtual COM port (VCP) driver for the Serial/TTL convert chip
   * The chip is either on the arduino board (Uno/Nano) or in the adapter bought for Pro Mini
-  * Convert chip in MY Uno is CH340, so use this [driver](https://github.com/xg590/IoT/raw/master/Arduino/CH341SER.EXE)
+  * Convert chip in My Uno is CH340, so use this [driver](https://github.com/xg590/IoT/raw/master/Arduino/CH341SER.EXE)
-  * Chip in my external Serial/TTL Adapter is FT232RL, made by FTDI, so I use this ([driver](https://github.com/xg590/IoT/raw/master/Arduino/CDM%20v2.12.28%20WHQL%20Certified.zip).
+  * Chip in my external Serial/TTL Adapter for Pro Mimi is FT232RL, made by FTDI, so I use this ([driver](https://github.com/xg590/IoT/raw/master/Arduino/CDM%20v2.12.28%20WHQL%20Certified.zip).
 Or go to manufacturer [FTDI](https://www.ftdichip.com/Drivers/VCP.htm) and check out the latest verion.).
 * Use <b>Windows Device Manager</b> to install driver manually and get an additional COM port.
-* Use Arduino to program
+* Use Arduino IDE to program
 ### Reference
 [Arduino manpage](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc)